Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Necromancer.md

 **Attack:** Intelligence + Level vs. MD (make one attack only against the attack target)

-**Hit vs. an enemy:** 2d6 + Intelligence negative energy damage, and the healing target can heal using a recovery.
+**Hit vs. an enemy:** `dice: 2d6` + Intelligence negative energy damage, and the healing target can heal using a recovery.

 **Hit vs. an ally:** 5 negative energy damage, and the healing target can heal using a recovery.